-Article 29.
+Article 31.
 Diplomatic agents and consular officers

 - 1. Nothing in this Convention shall affect the fiscal privileges of diplomatic agents or consular officers under the general rules of international law or under the provisions of special agreements. - 2.
-For the purposes of the Convention an individual, who is a member of a diplomatic or consular mission of a Contracting State in the other Contracting State or in a third State and who is a national of the sending State, shall be deemed to be a resident of the sending State if he is submitted therein to the same obligations in respect of taxes on income as are residents of that State. - 3.
-The Convention shall not apply to international organisations, organs and officials thereof and members of a diplomatic or consular mission of a third State, being present in a Contracting State, if they are not subjected therein to the same obligations in respect of taxes on income as are residents of that State.
+For the purposes of this Convention an individual, who is a member of a diplomatic or consular mission of one of the States in the other State or in a third State and who is a national of the sending State, shall be deemed to be a resident of the sending State if he is submitted therein to the same obligations in respect of taxes on income and on capital as are residents of that State. - 3.
+The Convention shall not apply to international organisations, organs and officials thereof and members of a diplomatic or consular mission of a third State, being present in one of the States, if they are not subjected therein to the same obligations in respect of taxes on income or on capital as are residents of that State.

-Article 30.
+Article 32.
 Territorial extension

-- 1. This Convention may be extended, either in its entirety or with any necessary modifications, to either or both of the countries of the Netherlands Antilles or Aruba, if the country concerned imposes taxes substantially similar in character to those to which the Convention applies.
+- 1. This Convention may be extended, either in its entirety or with any necessary modifications, to either or both of the countries of the Netherlands Antilles or Aruba, or to the Faroe Islands and Greenland, if the country or territory concerned imposes taxes substantially similar in character to those to which the Convention applies.
 Any such extension shall take effect from such date and subject to such modifications and conditions, including conditions as to termination, as may be specified and agreed in notes to be exchanged through diplomatic channels. - 2.
-Unless otherwise agreed, the termination of the Convention shall not also terminate any extension of the Convention to any country to which it has been extended under this Article.
+Unless otherwise agreed the termination of the Convention shall not also terminate any extension of the Convention to any country or territory to which it has been extended under this Article.

-Chapter VI.
+Chapter VII.
 Final provisions